Talent programme "Swiss Youth at the United Nations / World Bank"

-So that you can get the best out of your assignment, travel, relocation, life and UN health insurance costs are covered.
+To help you get the most out of your assignment, all travel, relocation, life and UN health insurance costs are covered.

 This opportunity will allow you to

-- increase knowledge and competencies in your work area of interest while living in dynamic and multifaceted settings,
+- increase your knowledge and skills in your field of interest while living in a dynamic and diverse environment,

-- get support from cinfo (coaching and training sessions),
+- receive support from cinfo (coaching and training),

-- join the work force of young Swiss professionals in the area of international cooperation.
+- join the ranks of young Swiss professionals in the field of international cooperation.